Professor Peter Urwin

 BA Honours (Econ.), Liverpool University

 Together with his colleague Elizabeth Michielsens, Peter has developed and implemented the Masters Research Methods programme at Westminster Business School.
-He has received the highest consistent ratings amongst Government Economic Service (GES) Refresher courses, for the course on Econometrics for Policymakers delivered at the Treasury.
+He has received the highest consistent ratings amongst Government Economic Service (GES) Refresher courses, for the course on Econometrics for Policymakers.
 Working with the GES, Peter has developed and introduced a Masters in Applied Economics at Westminster Business School, which is the only one recommended by the GES in an English University.

 Peter attempts to bring original and innovative solutions to the issues faced by Policymakers and those involved in Professional Practice.
 The strength of this contribution to policy-relevant research derives from his experience working across many of the disciplines which contribute to the study of Business.
-Peter now leads multi-disciplinary teams of researchers, investigating a variety of issues that have relevance to policy and practice; drawing on the strengths of more than one discipline to ensure unique and innovative solutions and being privileged to work with leading academics.
+Peter now leads multi-disciplinary teams of researchers, investigating a variety of issues that have relevance to policy and practice; drawing on the strengths of more than one discipline to ensure unique and innovative solutions.